gauthma/LaTeX/docs/README.md

 Well, it gets even better.
 In the last command (`sh setup.sh ...`), if the argument ends in `.tex`, or just a dot `.`---which can happen with `<Tab>` completion if there are files with the same name but different extensions---the script will still work correctly.
 So just type the first characters of the name of the template you want, hit `<Tab>`, and the `setup.sh` script will take care of the rest!

 Speaking of which, the `setup.sh` script will also **remove the .git folder** (plus `.gitignore`), in addition to any unneeded files, depending on the value of its argument (i.e. the chosen template).
 E.g. if argument is `cv`, then it will remove `report.*`, `essay.*`, etc. It is up to decide if, and how, any version control should be used.
+It will leave the `inputs/` folder with the files needed for the chosen template.
+E.g. if you choose `essay`, it will delete `inputs/report_preamble.tex`, `inputs/llncs_preamble.tex`, etc.

 So all that is left is to do your writing with LaTeX templates provided, compile using `CompileTeX.sh`, and enjoy profit!!
 If you're interested, read on!